ahebrank/frontback/README.md

 </script>
 ```

-Where the first two variables define the homepage of the repository and the endpoint of the proxy.
+The `repo` and 'postUrl` keys define the homepage of the repository and the endpoint of the proxy.

+Other optional parameters include:

+- `hideButton`: hide the submission button while still running the script (might be helpful for preventing issue submission from local dev instances)

 #### CMS integration